alopes2/promo-campaign/README.md

 ### Backend

-To run backend unit tests you need to navigate to PromoCampaign.Tests project folder
+To run backend unit tests you need to navigate to PromoCampaign.Tests project folder in the server foler
 ```
-cd ./PromoCampaign.Tests
+cd ./server/PromoCampaign.Tests
 ```

 And then just run